 2. Choose foods that give you sustained energy (rather than a spike and a drop) and don’t trigger your cravings.

-Once you know both why you’re fasting and how you’re doing it (i.e., what protocol you’re following and how it works), understanding what will and won’t break your fast is pretty SIMPLE.
+Once you know both why you’re fasting and how you’re doing it (i.e., what schedule you’re following and how it works), understanding what will and won’t break your fast is pretty simple.

 That said, let’s zoom out and look at the bigger picture here.
 If a couple splashes of milk or a few extra calories here and there help you keep trucking along with intermittent fasting long term, that’s going to work better in terms of reaching your goals.